Midriff: Indian culture

-The bare midriff keeps you cool

 The sari adapts to a woman's body, rather than defining it, allowing for pregnancy and otherwise expanding girth.
 In a culture where having enough to eat is not a given, rolls of fat around the midriff are a sign of prestige, rather than indulgence.
-Torsekar, a paediatrician from India who works in Toledo, Ohio, once told, "It may be hard for American women to imagine going to work with an exposed midriff, but for Indian women, the midriff is considered no more suggestive than the forearm."
+Torsekar, a paediatrician from India who works in Toledo, Ohio, once said, "It may be hard for American women to imagine going to work with an exposed midriff, but for Indian women, the midriff is considered no more suggestive than the forearm."

-Other Indian communities that take midriff in their stride include the women from Rajasthan who leave the midriff exposed while wearing ghagra cholis.
-However, these women often cover their heads with a Dupatta and even cover their faces in front of strangers, which enforces the belief that midriff-baring in India has a symbolic, almost mystical, association with birth and life and that the display is meant to emphasise the centrality of nature in the nurture role.
+Other Indian communities that take midriff in their stride include the women from Rajasthan, who leave the midriff exposed while wearing ghagra cholis.
+However, these women often cover their heads with a dupatta and even cover their faces in front of strangers, which enforces the belief that midriff-baring in India has a symbolic, almost mystical, association with birth and life and that the display is meant to emphasise the centrality of nature in the nurture role.

 In spite of it, some Indian philosophers gave opposition to exposing midriff in saris.
 They considered it to be a symbol of adultery.

-The only ornament accepted by the Hindu culture that can be worn in the midriff region are the waist chains.
-They are considered to be a part of bridal jewellery.

-Due to modern fashion trends, along with saris, the midriff-revealing ghaghra cholis are also popular.
-Designer Manish Malhotra's Fashion Week collections regularly highlight low waisted ghaghras accompanied by short cholis.

-Such ghagra cholis are more commonly worn by the Bollywood celebrities in films as well as in real life.
-For example, actress Malaika Arora Khan featured in midriff revealing ghagra choli without dupatta for the hit songs "Chaiyya Chaiyya" in Dil Se..
-(1998) and "Munni Badnaam Hui" in Dabangg (2010).

-Actress Priyanka Chopra featured in a low rise ghagra choli designed by designer Ritu Kumar on the opening show of the HDIL India Couture Week 2008 held in Mumbai.

-At the Blenders Pride Fashion Tour 2011, she featured in a low rise ghagra choli designed by Neeta Lulla.

-Recently, actress Amisha Patel walked the ramp in a low rise green ghagra choli designed by Rocky S at Aamby Valley City India Bridal Week 2011.